Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly mentions appropriate contexts: after screen transitions, animations, or content loading before interacting with elements.
-However, it does not describe when not to use it or suggest specific alternatives, though the context is clear.
+The description provides clear context for when to use ('after screen transitions, animations, or content loading before interacting with elements').
+However, it does not explicitly state when not to use or mention alternatives among siblings, leaving some ambiguity.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.